Foreign travel advice

 Road travel

 You cannot buy an IDP outside the UK, so get one before you travel.
-Find your nearest post office branch that offers this service.
+Take your UK driving licence and your IDP along with 2 passport photos to:

 Road safety

 If you have a collision, stay at the site of the accident with your vehicle as long as it is safe to do so.
-If it is not safe or if you feel threatened, report to the local police station.
+If it is not safe or if you feel threatened, report to a local police station.

 There are still security checkpoints on main roads in parts of the country.
 Follow the instructions of the police or army officers on duty.
 Security forces have opened fire on vehicles that have not stopped when asked.
 Roads around government and military sites in Colombo are often closed for security reasons, such as access for VIP convoys.